Soar higher with Lightsail developer tools

 Frequently asked questions

-Amazon Lightsail is the easiest way to get started with AWS for developers who need a simple virtual private server (VPS) solution.
+Amazon Lightsail is the easiest way to get started with AWS for developers, small businesses, students, and other users who need a simple virtual private server (VPS) solution.
 Lightsail provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites and web applications in the cloud.
 Lightsail includes everything you need to launch your project quickly – a virtual machine, SSD-based storage, data transfer, DNS management, and a static IP – for a low, predictable monthly price.

 You can get preconfigured virtual private server plans that include everything to easily deploy and manage your application.
-Lightsail is best suited to projects that require a few virtual private servers and developers who prefer a simple management interface.
-Common use cases for Lightsail include running websites, web applications, blogs, e-commerce sites, and more.
+Lightsail is best suited to projects that require a few virtual private servers and users who prefer a simple management interface.
+Common use cases for Lightsail include running websites, web applications, blogs, e-commerce sites, simple software, and more.

 Also referred to as a bundle, a Lightsail plan includes a virtual server with a fixed amount of memory (RAM) and compute (vCPUs), SSD-based storage (disks), and a free data transfer allowance.
 Lightsail plans also offer static IP addresses (5 per account) and DNS management (3 domain zones per account).
 Lightsail plans are charged on an hourly, on-demand basis, so you only pay for a plan when you're using it.